Sanket-Mane-1399/Energy-Optimization-Problem-with-PYOMO/README.md

 3. **Two Bidding Zone with Transmission.ipynb**
    Extends the model to two interconnected bidding zones with transmission constraints.
    Explores how cross-border capacity and transmission limits affect energy prices and flows.

+## Learning Objectives

+- Understand how to formulate energy market problems in Pyomo.
+- Learn how market clearing prices are determined in single and multi-zone systems.
+- Explore the impact of transmission limits and varying demand periods.